since1968/stat-blocks/homebrewery/stiletto.markdown

 > #### Stiletto Playtesting Notes
 > Unlike the Swashbuckler or the Inquisitive, the Stiletto has no “always on” sneak attack.
 The archetype is built around two techniques: setting up a sneak attack by imposing a short term condition like blindness, grappled, or stunned; and making sneak attacks during your opponent’s turn.
 >
 > The Stiletto is unlikely to be as strong as many of his opponents.
 If he hopes to grapple effectively he should take Expertise in Athletics at first level.
+And grappling effectively is a core part of the Stiletto's repertoire: by 9th level if he hits a grappled opponent using a stiletto weapon he will score a critical hit 27% of the time.

 <div class='wide'>
 <!--img